wwang-chcn/Giotto_ReadtheDocs/docs/source/errorsfaqsandtips.rst

 .. _package_not_found_mac:

-Issue 1: Troubleshooting Packages not Found
+Issue 1: Packages not Found
 ========================

 In the event that packages are inaccessible in the default installation